Group-Foxtrot/.github/profile/README.md

 Once the PR has been reviewed, it will be merged into the main branch, closing the Feature Branch.
 After this, use `git checkout -b main` to move to the main branch and then run `git pull origin main` to ensure the codebase is fully up-to-date before creating the next Feature Branch.

 *If in doubt about anything regarding merging into the main branch, contact either the Project Manager or Product Owner*.

+#### Code Standards

+To ensure all code being worked on adheres to the same conventions and format, follow the below rules when developing feature code for sprints:
+- **Use Camelcase for function definitions (e.g. exampleFunction())**.
+- **Add a sufficient number of high-quality comments throughout the code to ensure that Documenters can write accurate documentation easily**.
+- **Do not use ambiguous variable names (e.g. x = 0)**.

 ### Meeting Schedule
 - *In-Person*: 09:00 - 11:00 BST Thursdays